Skip to content

 5 minutes read

-What are the key benefits of anaerobic digestion as a technology?
+What are the key benefits of anaerobic digestion technology?

 AD can reduce the carbon footprint of hard-to-decarbonise sectors such as heat, transport, waste management and agriculture.
 It is a mature, readily available technology which creates a sustainable circular economy.